The Common Financial Pitfalls for Startups Part 2 – Building Financial Foundations: A Blueprint for Startup Success

 Accounting and CFO Advisory / LinkedIn / E-mail

 Lizzie Johnson is a partner in the Accounting and CFO Advisory practice at Frank, Rimerman + Co.
 She works with early and mid-stage venture-backed companies serving as a finance leader.
-Her expertise includes startup operations, financial planning, and risk management, with a strong focus on GAAP compliance, metrics, investor and board of director reporting, equity management and international matters.
+Her expertise includes managing startup operations, advising on accounting and business processes, mitigating risk and collaborating with executive teams on financial planning.
+She has extensive experience in financial statement preparation in accordance with GAAP, metrics, investor and board reporting, equity management, international matters, audit preparation and due diligence support for fundraising or M&A.

 Disclaimer: The material appearing in this communication is for informational purposes only and should not be construed as legal, accounting, tax, or investment advice or opinion provided by Frank, Rimerman + Co.
 LLP or its subsidiaries or affiliates.
 This information is not intended to create, and receipt does not constitute, a legal relationship, including, but not limited to, an accountant-client relationship.
 Although these materials have been prepared by professionals, the user should not substitute these materials for professional services and should seek advice from an independent advisor before acting on any information presented.
 Frank, Rimerman + Co.
 LLP and its subsidiaries or affiliates assume no obligation to provide notification of changes in tax laws or other factors that could affect the information provided.